-- ▶ Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 3). - When loading the vehicle and when taking a rest from driving, in order to load luggage or food, for example, observe the maximum permissible gross weight and axle loads (refer to vehicle documents). - ▷ Before commencing the journey, ensure that all cupboard doors, the toilet compartment door and all drawers and flaps are secure.
+- ▶ Before commencing the journey, distribute the payload evenly within the vehicle (see chapter 3). - When loading the vehicle and when taking a rest from driving, in order to load luggage or food, for example, observe the maximum permissible gross weight and axle loads (refer to vehicle documents). - ▷ Before commencing the journey, close and lock, if possible, all inner doors, adjustable partition walls, drawers and flaps.
 Engage the refrigerator door securing device. - ▷ Before commencing the journey, close windows and skylights. - ▷ Before commencing the journey, close all external flaps and lock them. - ▷ Before commencing the journey, remove the external supports and retract the corner steadies or steady legs, which are fitted to the vehicle. - ▷ Before commencing the journey, put the antenna in park position. - During the initial journey and each time after changing a wheel, re-tighten the wheel bolts/wheel nuts after 50 km (30 miles).
 Subsequently inspect them at regular intervals in order to ensure that they are firmly seated.
 See chapter 13 for tightening torque. - > Tyres may not be older than 6 years as the material becomes brittle over time (see chapter 13). - When using snow chains, the tyres, wheel suspension and steering are subjected to an additional load.
 When using snow chains, drive slowly (maximum speed 50 km/h) and only on streets which are completely covered with snow.
 Otherwise the vehicle could be damaged.